csweet81/csweet81/README.md

 ## <H1>👋 Hi - I'm Charles!</H1>
 <h4>Welcome to my portfolio of homelab projects.
-Here's where I Replicate corporate IT ecosystems in a non-prod environment for self-training purposes.</h4>
+Here's where I replicate corporate IT ecosystems in a non-prod environment for self-training purposes.</h4>
 <h2>👨‍💻 IT Projects & Labs</h2>